vicgupta/this-week-in-artificial-intelligence/README.md

-# this-week-in-artificial-intelligence
+#  This Week in Artificial Intelligence
-This week in artificial intelligence - learn, share all things about AI
+This week in artificial intelligence - a curated list of happenings, articles, rumblings in AI.

+## Table of Contents
+(03-16-2019)[week\03-16-2019.md]